marq24/ha-waterkotte/README.md

 [[Get the sources for the sample dashboard_above](https://github.com/marq24/ha-waterkotte/blob/main/sample-view.yaml)] - Please note, that this sample dashboard makes use of the custom [multiple-entity-row](https://github.com/benct/lovelace-multiple-entity-row) frontend integration that need to be installed separately.

 ## Installation
+if you have installed the previous version of the waterkotte integration from me (marq24) - please [follow the migration guide](https://github.com/marq24/ha-waterkotte/blob/main/README.md#migration).

 ### HACS